ChristopherTsa/datacamp_project/README.md

 The growth of electric aerial mobility has highlighted the importance of accurate battery health prediction.
 Battery degradation affects flight safety, mission planning, and maintenance costs for eVTOL vehicles.
 This challenge provides cycling data from Sony-Murata 18650 VTC-6 lithium-ion cells subjected to various operating conditions designed to simulate eVTOL flight profiles.

-Your task is to predict the discharge capacity (in mAh) of batteries based on features extracted from their cycling data.
+Your task is to predict the maximum discharge capacity (in mAh) of batteries based on features extracted from their cycling data.
 The discharge capacity is a key indicator of battery health and directly relates to the remaining useful life of the battery.
 Accurate predictions will help operators schedule maintenance and ensure safe operation of eVTOL aircraft.

 ### Dataset description